Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 By default, related to minimal database versions, Omeka support spatial search, but not spatial indexing.

+#### Before Omeka S v4.1

 To support searches of geometries, (distance around a point, geometries contained inside another geometry), the version of the database should be minimum [mySql 5.6.1] (2011-02) or [mariaDB 5.3.3] (2011-12-21).
 Note that the minimum Omeka version until version 4.0 are [mySql 5.6.4] (2011-11-20), and [MariaDB 10.0.5] (2013-11-07)).
-For Omeka S v4.1, the new minimum versions are [mySql 5.7.9], and [MariaDB 10.2.6] and is now fine to support spatial indexing.

-For a precise support of geometry, see the [spatial support matrix].

-So if your install is lower than Omeka S v4.1, check if the database supports spatial indexing.
-It must be equal or greater than [MariaDB 10.2.2] (2016-09-27) or [mySql 5.7.5] (2014-09-25), for the engine InnoDB.
+So you need to check if the database supports spatial indexing.
+The database must be equal or greater than [MariaDB 10.2.2] (2016-09-27) or [mySql 5.7.5] (2014-09-25), for the engine InnoDB.
 Prior database releases can support spatial index too, but only with the engine MyIsam (that does not support referential integrity and is not used by Omeka).
 The choice between InnoDB and MyIsam is done automatically.

+#### Since Omeka S v4.1

+For Omeka S v4.1, the new minimum versions are [mySql 5.7.9], and [MariaDB 10.2.6], so Omeka is now fine to support spatial indexing.

+For a precise support of geometry, see the [spatial support matrix].

+#### External database

 You may prefer to use an external database.
 To config it, set the parameters in the file `config/database-cartography.ini`, beside your main `config/database.ini`.